zzAstro03/UCO_SD_TEAM3_AntennaPointer/README.md

 ### Keypad (WORKING)
   The keypad is a custom keypad created by yours truly.
 The primary use of this is to navigate the display's input and output screens.
-The input screen allows the user to input the necessary information to calculate magnetic declination and get the antenna offset.
-The output screens output the adjusted azimuth and elevation from the sensor.
+The input screen allows the user to input the antenna offset as well as the necessary information to calculate magnetic declination.
+The output screen displays the adjusted azimuth and elevation from the sensor.

   I designed the keypad in KiCad and had it sent to PCBWay to be created.
 It is a matrix keypad that has the keys: